silinternational/email-signature-generator/README.md

 ## Local development
 This project utilizes [Rollup](https://rollupjs.org) for its builds

+> `cp .env.example .env` and update the values as needed

 You can install the project dependencies and start a local server by simply running `make` in the project root.
 If all's good, the app will be running on [http://localhost:3000](http://localhost:3000)